 The deadlift is one of the most effective and actually functional exercises that you can do in your training.
 No one can really argue it.
-It is a strength training fundamental and is a really crucial part of many people’s exercise routines, for good reason.
-You’ll definitely feel the benefit no matter what your exercise goals are.
+It is fundamental when it comes to strength training and a crucial part of many people’s exercise routines, for a good reason.
+You’ll feel the benefit no matter what your exercise goals are.

-It utilises a huge range of muscles all at the same time, doing their own thing and creating a general increase in strength, but it is crucial to know what you’re doing, and how to up your game.
+It utilises a huge range of muscles simultaneously, doing their own thing and creating a general increase in strength, but it is crucial to know what you’re doing and how to up your game.

 Whether you’re an avid deadlifter or a complete novice, we’ve put together this awesome guide on how to deadlift to make sure you get it spot on 100% of the time, no matter what (and some cool new ways to try it too).
-Listen up and brace yourself!
+So listen up and brace yourself!

 Setting Up Your Deadlift

-Before you start getting your deadlift on, there are a few things to look at.
-You need to make sure you’ve got all of these nailed if you want to make the most progress, and it’s all vital in really learning how to deadlift better than every.
+Before you start getting your deadlift on, there are a few things to consider.
+You need to make sure you’ve got all of these nailed if you want to make the most progress, and it’s all vital to learning how to deadlift better than ever.
 Take notes.

 The standard starting point is the feet.
 Make sure your feet are facing forwards and are around your hip/shoulder-width apart for the safest and best possible technique.
 This sets you up for a higher chance of success and a lower chance of injury from start to finish.
 That’s important.

-When you lower yourself to grab the bar, your shins will then touch it and that’s when you know you’re in the right place.
-If you can’t get this far down with the bar in the right place, consider placing the bar onto a step or elevating it in some other way until you can reach it without this assistance.
+When you lower yourself to grab the bar, your shins will touch it, and that’s when you know you’re in the right place.
+If you can’t get this far down with the bar in the right place, consider placing the bar onto a step or elevating it in another way until you can reach it without this assistance.

 Once your feet are in the right place, it’s onto phase 2: the grip.
 When you deadlift, you have more options than you may think than just grabbing the bar and flexing.
-It's vital for a start that you choose the right grip.
+So it’s vital for a start that you choose the right grip.

 The Deadlift Technique

 Moving on to the exercise itself, this is where things get serious.
-You probably already know deadlifting is all about the technique, and if you don’t know how to do it, you’re at serious risk of an injury and definitely won’t be performing at your best.
+You probably already know deadlifting is all about the technique, and if you don’t know how to do it, you’re at serious risk of an injury and won’t perform at your best.

 The most important point of this entire exercise is that you keep your back straight throughout.
 Any curvature of the spine makes it extremely likely for you to cause serious damage to your back in both the long and short term if you are not careful, so make sure this is a focal point throughout.
-If you need any help for large weight, consider a belt too.
+If you need any help with a larger weight, consider a belt too.

-When you get the bar off the ground, your arms should be kept straight at all times.
-It seems to be a common mistake to allow your arms to bend slightly at the elbow which is absolutely not a good choice.
-Your arms should be straight from start to finish, and your shoulders should not be shrugged either.
+When you get the bar off the ground, your arms should be kept straight.
+It seems a common mistake to allow your arms to bend slightly at the elbow, which is not a good choice.
+Your arms should be straight from start to finish, and your shoulders should not be shrugged, either.

-Push your chest out as if you are leading the entire exercise with it and keep it out when you get to the top.
-This is one of the easiest ways to make sure this form sticks and everything else stays where it should be too.
+Push your chest out as if you are leading the entire exercise with it, and keep it out when you get to the top.
+This is one of the easiest ways to ensure this form sticks and everything else stays where it should be.

-Your glutes should be contracted throughout the entire exercise, so make sure you hold tight and aren’t tempted to move your legs more than you are expecting to.
+Your glutes should be contracted throughout the entire exercise, so make sure you hold tight and aren’t tempted to move your legs more than you expect.

-Once you have mastered all of these things and you are happy with the effectiveness and the safety of your techniques, it may be time to look into some additional steps that you can take in order to really see more progress than you are doing already.
+Once you have mastered all of these things and are happy with the effectiveness and safety of your techniques, it may be time to look into some additional steps that you can take to see more progress than you are doing already.

-If safety isn’t the reason for you taking extra steps though, and you are simply looking for extra progress, it can also be a wise choice to consider changing your grip from to a classic overhand grip from a mixed grip, alternating of course.
-Performing the exercise for a few repetitions in this way should really reach the pinnacle of every muscle you are working and not find yourself getting stuck in a rut at certain points during the exercise.
+If safety isn’t the reason for you taking extra steps, though, and you are simply looking for extra progress, it can also be a wise choice to consider changing your grip from a classic overhand grip to a mixed grip, alternating, of course.
+Performing the exercise for a few repetitions in this way should reach the pinnacle of every muscle you are working on and not find yourself getting stuck in a rut at certain points during the exercise.

-Other variations such as the sumo, where the hands are in a closer grip than usual and are less far apart than the feet or shoulders are.
-Trap bar deadlifts can also be useful and interesting variations in order to keep to this idea.
+Other variations include the sumo, where the hands are in a closer grip than usual and are less far apart than the feet or shoulders.
+Trap bar deadlifts can also be useful and interesting variations to keep to this idea.
 Variation in your workout will build to create a greater general overall strength, as well as keep the exercise from becoming monotonous.
-Kettlebell, dumbbells and just about anything else you fancy can be used here too, as well as smith machines and power racks.
+Kettlebells, dumbbells and just about anything else you fancy can be used here, too, as well as smith machines and power racks.
 All of these mix it up.

-The other way to do this would be in terms of sets and rep sizes, as this is really the only other variable.
-We won’t go into too much depth on this one as you likely know what set style works for you, but with bigger compound lifts like these, it can be worth doing 4x10 sets on some days, and 5x5 on others when you are intending to up your weight and really create the power.
+The other way to do this would be in terms of sets and rep sizes, as this is the only other variable.
+We won’t go into too much depth on this one as you likely know what set style works for you, but with bigger compound lifts like these, it can be worth doing 4×10 sets on some days and 5×5 on others when you intend to up your weight and create the power.

 Overall, it is generally a good idea to ask a spotter or P.T. to make sure your form is up to scratch if they know their stuff, and you should keep seeing great results if you keep up the work, keep upping the weight and work out smart as well as hard.
-If you feel any serious or abnormal discomfort, talk to a medical professional.
-This is not an exercise you want to do damage with, but stick to these and you shouldn’t go far wrong!
+Talk to a medical professional if you feel any serious or abnormal discomfort.
+This is not an exercise you want to do damage with, but stick to these, and you shouldn’t go far wrong!
 Good luck!